GPII/universal/documentation/MatchMakerFramework.md

 ## Configuration

-Like all other Kettle apps, the Matchmaker Framework has a config file.
+Like all other Kettle apps, the Matchmaker Framework is defined by a config file.
 Generally, the Matchmaker Framework configs are located in the `configs` folder of the matchMakerFramework component.
 The declaration of what matchmakers are available to the Matchmaker Framework, and where to find them should be set under the `matchMakers` option of the `gpii.matchMakerFramework`.
-Each entry should have the name of the mathcmaker as key, and then the value of an object which at least contains a `url`.
+Each entry should have the name of the matchmaker as key, and then the value of an object which at least contains a `url`.
 For example, in the following config file, two matchmakers are listed to be available.
-The "flat" matchmaker, located at the url http://localhost:8081 and the "RuleBased" one at the url http://localhost:8078.
+The "default" matchmaker, located at the url http://localhost:8081 and the "RuleBased" one at the url http://localhost:8078.

 ```
 {